 Teaching or tutoring English

-In almost every country, there's a high demand for English teachers and you're likely to even be walked up to on campus or in the street and asked to teach someone English.
+If attending university in a country where English isn't the native language, there's generally a high demand for English teachers and tutors.
+You may find you're approached on-campus or in the street and asked to teach English.
 You can pursue formal or informal avenues for teaching, and a quick Google search or chat with your professors and other international classmates will yield many leads.

 Tutoring and translation work

-In China, a few classmates of mine printed their own posters advertising one-on-one tutoring or English-Chinese translations for a competitive hourly rate and created an email account to deal with all the requests (typically, you translate to your native language -- not from it).
+In China, a few classmates of mine printed their own posters advertising English-Chinese translations for a competitive hourly rate and created an email account to deal with all the requests (typically, you translate to your native language -- not from it).

 All were very successful in picking up extra cash and gaining experience this way -- and even a few new friends who just wanted to meet up for lunch after seeing an advertisement by a foreigner.